 The system begins the process of configuring the desktop instances to provide VDI desktops to the selected users.
 On the Assignments page, the Status column reflects the current progress.

 What to do next

 If the image for this floating VDI desktop assignment has applications that require opening special ports, you might need to modify this assignment's associated Network Security Group (NSG) in Microsoft Azure.
-For details about the NSG, see About Network Security Groups and Your VDI Desktops.
+For details about the NSG, see About Network Security Groups and VDI Desktops in a Horizon Cloud Pod.